vmware/secrets-manager/docs/content/documentation/usage/cli.md

 > its job and let the workload start:
 >
 > ```bash
-> kubectl exec "$SENTINEL" -n vsecm-system -- safe -w "k8s:$WORKLOAD_NAME"
+> kubectl exec "$SENTINEL" -n vsecm -- safe -w "k8s:$WORKLOAD_NAME"
 >
 > Check out the [examples folder][github-examples] for more information.